Cherreads

 "Nothing," I know I don't sound convincing, which made him push the question.
 "Fine!
 Fine!"
 I exclaimed surrendering, "I just have so much on mind that's all.
 So many things I can't wipe my head around."

 Pashina proceeded to sit on my bed.
-I tried to push him away so as not to damage my bed with his ambiguous weight, but all was in vain.
+I tried to push him away– worried his ridiculous ambiguous weight would damage my bed–but he wouldn't budge.

 "What?"
 Pashina asks.

-"I won't dream of it," I murmured my response, turning back to Pashina to proceed with whatever he was talking about earlier.
+"I wouldn't dream of it," I mumbled, turning back to Pashina to proceed with whatever he was talking about earlier.
+"So, you were saying…"

 "ATTENTION ALL PLAYERS, THE NEW MISSION COMMENCES IN THE NEXT 30 MINUTES."
 It's announced.